An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Impact

-These results indicate that we had a positive impact on those who attended, but cannot tell us more, such as long-term impact on the attendees, how we might improve our engagement with the public using the interferometer in the future, or how to reach audiences who have less prior interest in, or access to, STEM subjects.
-This is an area of active exploration for the group in the future.
+Feedback from $171$ exhibit visitors was collected via surveys, as detailed in Appendix~\ref{sec:question}.
+The results indicate that we had a positive impact on those who attended: of participants who rated their interest in physics, $54\%$ replied \emph{Highly} or \emph{Very highly} interested before the visit, rising $83\%$ after.
+However, the results cannot capture the long-term impact of the exhibit and our interactions with visitors; this is an area of active exploration for the group in the future.